Qoricancha Information and how to get

 In the archaeological complex of the Koricancha, there is also a pinacoteca of colonial art, which use the environments of the old refectory (dining room) of the community and the room “De Profundis”, to exhibit paintings of the Cusqueña School of the XVII and XVIII, religious sculptures, among which stands out the Virgin of the Rosary of the Indians.
 You can also visit the old sacristy of the convent in which are decorated ornaments embroidered in threads of gold and silver, pictures of the Cusco school, pictures of the Dominican Saints and colonial furniture.

-If you want to visit the Sacred Temple of Koricancha, follow our recommendations and enjoy an environment of sacred mysticism after learning about its wonders.
+If you want to visit the Sacred Temple of Koricancha, follow our recommendations and enjoy a sacred mystique after learning about its wonders.

 The route leads to an elongated square where the church of Santo Domingo is.
 That space was the Intipampa, the plaza or plain of the Sun; before, it was about twelve meters wider than it is now because the builders of the colonial church reduced it to raise its temple.